 (This is chapter 37 of my ongoing memoir of the Internet industry.)

+It was the autumn of 2000.
 From California's Silicon Valley to New York's Silicon Alley, the dot-com industry was dead.

 I was amazed how easily the industry's defeat was accepted once the stock bubble burst.
 Where did all those high-powered hot shots who'd been talking us up on TV and in the papers run to?
 I struggled at first to understand what had happened.
 If investors thought a company was worth $100 a share two months ago, how could the same investors believe the same company was worth less than a dollar a share now?
 Weren't these valuations based on anything at all?